Researchers

 Graduate Student

-David is a Ph.D. student in the Psychological and Brain Sciences program working with Drs.
+David Vollweiler (he/him) is a Ph.D. student in the Psychological and Brain Sciences program working with Drs.
 Erin Hannon and Joel Snyder.
 He is from Long Island, NY and holds a B.A. in Psychology and an M.S. in Data Analysis in Social Sciences from the University at Buffalo, SUNY.
 There, he studied the association between involuntary musical imagery (commonly referred to as “earworms”) and musical abilities in the Auditory Perception and Action Lab under the advisement of Dr. Peter Pfordresher.
 He has been interested in music since childhood and has learned to play the trumpet and sing.
 He has specific interests in looking at the role auditory imagery plays in musical abilities.
 Outside of school and research, he enjoys going to concerts, traveling the world, and exploring Las Vegas.

 Dan Berkowitz